Payment System and Reserve Bank Oversight

 Accounting and Reporting Services

-Reserve Bank expenses for financial accounting and reporting services were $65.1 million in 2019, an increase of $2.1 million, or 3.4 percent.
-The programs that contributed most to Reserve Bank expenses in 2019 were the Central Accounting Reporting System (CARS) and G-Invoicing, which are discussed in more detail below.
+Reserve Bank expenses for financial accounting and reporting services were $69.3 million in 2020, an increase of $4.2 million, or 6.5 percent.
+The programs that contributed most to Reserve Bank expenses in 2020 were the Cash Accounting Reporting System (CARS) and G-Invoicing.

 Infrastructure and Technology Services